adjust/pg-telemetry/README.md

 ## Requirements

-Currently this is expected to require PostgreSQL 9.6 and PostgreSQL 10 will be added in the near future.
+Currently this is expected to require PostgreSQL 9.6+.
 However support for PostgreSQL instances before 9.6 is an area of interest and may be added anyway.

 This module also requires that pg_stat_statements is installed.